genert/Webmasters/1. Problem Analysis/Business Case/README.md

 # Business Case

-The Hey Blue is inititative of creating meaningful connections between police officers and members of community by offering opportunities for individuals to meet and share positive experiences.
+The Hey Blue is a platform for creating meaningful connections between police officers and members of community by offering opportunities for individuals to meet and share positive experiences.

+These positive interactions turn into points that the private citizen can use to purchase items and the police officer can donate to a non-profit or family in need.

 ## Business Drivers

 What business drivers can we learn from the situation:

-- Lack of awarness of shared humanity.
+- Lack of awareness/opportunities between police officers and local communities.
-- Lack of shared purpose among police officers and local communitities.
+- Lack of a way to turn opportunities between police officers and local communities into positive experiences (donations, purchasing items).

 ## Business Goals

-The company establishes the following business goal to help the situation:
+The company establishes the following business goals to help the situation:

 1. Connect civilians and police officers for positive connections.
 2. Turn connections into points and exchange those points for goods/donations or pay down municipal penalties (civilians).